December 20, 2019 | Posted by: Ricky Publico | Lifestyle

 While they are a relatively new player in the delivery game, their strategy to target provinces will earn them some distinction.
 With virtually no competition, Mangan.PH can back up their claim of serving you your meal in under 60 minutes.
 That’s a solid claim for a young company.

 If you prefer doing the cooking yourself, you can have the ingredients delivered to you.
 And while you’re at it, you can do the rest of your grocery shopping right from your smartphone.
-That’s all thanks to MetroMart (8), one of the first grocery and food delivery apps in the country.
-From fresh produce to toiletries and cleaning materials, MetroMart has your back.
+That’s all thanks to MetroMart, one of the first on-demand grocery delivery apps in the country.
+They can deliver your groceries in 2-hours from fresh produce to toiletries and cleaning materials.

 So which of these food delivery apps are you most excited for?
 If you can’t decide, download and try them all so you can compare their services and deals.
 All of these food apps are free anyway.
 When ordering, use your credit card to rack up reward points and have a more secure transaction.
 You can also check credit card promos you can take advantage of.